How to Make A Budget: The Ultimate Guide

 There is no need to pay that much for cell service.
 There are many options, such as Republic Wireless or Straight Talk that operate on the same networks as the major carriers and have plans as low as $15 or $35 per month respectively.
 You can move to a cheaper plan and instantly save $100 per month that you can put towards a different area of your budget.

 Another area you can look at is cable TV.
-The average cable bill is now $100 per month.
-There is no need to spend that much for television content, especially as so much is available online these days, not to mention options like Netflix, the Amazon Fire Stick and others.
+The average cable bill is now over $100 per month.
+There is no need to spend that much for television content, especially as so much is available online these days, not to mention options like Netflix, the Amazon Fire Stick, Amazon Fire TV and others.
 We canceled DirecTV last year and are now saving $90 per month and don’t miss anything we were watching previously.

 Finally, you can look at memberships or subscriptions you may not use.
 A great example of this is a gym membership.
 Gym memberships are great…IF you use them regularly.
 Unfortunately many of us don’t and that leads to wasting an average of $40 per month.